 1. Definition.

-Capitalized terms used otherwise defined have the meanings in the Trust Agreement.
+Capitalized terms used herein, unless and not otherwise defined, shall herein have the same meanings ascribed thereto set forth in the Trust Agreement.

 2. Appointment of the Reimbursement and Disclosure Agent.

 The Trust hereby appoints the Reimbursement and Disclosure Agent to act as agent for the Trust in accordance with the provisions set forth herein and in such capacity to furnish, or arrange for affiliates to furnish, the administrative services described below for the period and on the terms and conditions set forth in this Agreement.
 The Reimbursement and Disclosure Agent hereby accepts such appointment and agrees during such period to render, or arrange for the rendering of, such services and to assume the obligations herein set forth (including, in particular, the expense and indemnification obligations set forth in Section 6 hereof).